-Undertaking a task like exploring rare animals in Botswana is a difficult one and one can easily get lost in the extensive Botswana Wildlife.
+Exploring rare animals in Botswana can be a challenging task, and it is easy to get lost in the extensive Botswana Wildlife..
 So, we’ve created a list of rare animals of Botswana, where they mainly live, their typical lifestyle, and how they survive in the harsh climate of Botswana.

 The Modest and Fleeting Aardvark of Botswana’s Savannahs

 Aardvarks are nocturnal burrowing mammals native to Africa.
 They have long noses which help them sniff out bugs and claws which help in opening mounds of termites.

 - They spend their days deeply burrowed to avoid the sweltering African Sun.